• Skip to primary navigation

 The combination of the sharp cheddar and the herbs all mixed in the flaky scones is such a delicious combo!
 If you have not tried a savory scone, I hope these will be your first.

-These are whole grain scones, making them a much healthier option than using refined flours.
-I used rye as it has such a great nutty flavor and is really good with cheese and herbs.
+These are whole-grain scones, making them a much heartier option than using refined flours.
+I used rye as it has such a great nutty flavor and is good with cheese and herbs.

 Rye Scones with cheddar and herbs stacked together on a surface.